section-engineering-education/engineering-education/content/articles/understanding-the-downsides-of-smart-contracts-in-blockchain/index.md

   - url: /engineering-education/understanding-the-downsides-of-smart-contracts-in-blockchain/hero.jpg
     alt: Understanding the Downsides of Smart Contracts in Blockchain hero image
 ---
-In the [blockchain](https://www.ibm.com/topics/what-is-blockchain), [cryptocurrency](https://www.nerdwallet.com/article/investing/cryptocurrency) is the most popular concept discussed worldwide.
+In the [blockchain](https://www.ibm.com/topics/what-is-blockchain) world, [cryptocurrency](https://www.nerdwallet.com/article/investing/cryptocurrency) is the most popular concept discussed worldwide.
 <!--more-->
 However, the [smart contracts](https://www.ibm.com/topics/smart-contracts) concept is catching up with the pace in this digital economy.

 The smart contracts' benefits cut across various insurance, healthcare, and logistics industries.
-However, the dilemma remains whether smart contracts are what they are presumed to be?
+However, the dilemma remains whether smart contracts are what they are presumed to be.
 There is no doubt that smart contracts will be helpful in the future.
 However, it is better to separate the truth from the hype.
 The technology has much potential.
 However, there are still technological and legal factors limiting its successful implementation.

 This article will cover in detail the downsides associated with smart contracts.

 ### The concept of smart contracts in blockchain
 Smart contracts are algorithms that handle the automation of contracts.
-They make deal-making, selling realties, exchanging money, documents, and shares easy.
-Smart contacts implementation does not allow intermediary services to complete a transaction, and these intermediaries are brokers, agents, and notaries.
+They perform deal-making, sell realtors, and exchange money, documents, and shares easily.
+Smart contacts implementation does not allow intermediary services to complete a transaction.
+These intermediaries are brokers, agents, and notaries.

 Smart contracts refer to a program that runs once all involved parties meet specific terms.
 They use conditional statements that trigger an action to perform a given task.
 Technically, smart contracts can be described as [self-executing](https://www.geeksforgeeks.org/what-is-the-self-executing-function/) code.
 Developers can code the [business logic](https://www.investopedia.com/terms/b/businesslogic.asp) that instructs smart contracts before being deployed on the blockchain.
-Therefore smart contracts can be regarded as independent as they do not need third-party control.
+Therefore, smart contracts can be regarded as independent as they do not need third-party control.

 Smart contracts are popular because they are independent.
 However, they tend to lack centralized control, meaning the software can enforce its provisions without a trusted third party.